HumanCellAtlas/metadata-schema/docs/structure.md

 1. Enable independent versioning of schemas representing different entities
 1. Support modeling of future sample and experiment types without needing to drastically alter the current model

-### Entities
+### Metadata entity model

-There are five major entities supported by the HCA metadata standard: Projects, Biomaterials (samples), Protocols, Processes, and Files.
+There are five major entities supported by the HCA metadata standard: Projects, Biomaterials (biological samples), Protocols, Processes, and Files.

 ![Entities](images/entities.jpg)